sswam/allemande/doc/intro.md

 > Illu, let's draw a garden!
 > Tell me about the strong models, Yenta.

 Send an empty message to continue AI conversations, this called a "poke".
-You'll need to do this after Illu writes an AI art prompt for you.

 You can say @anyone for a random AI, or @everyone for several responses.